 - If two answers are extremely similar, it’s usually one of these two

-- Correct answers will almost never spelling or grammatical errors
+- Correct answers rarely have spelling or grammatical errors

 - For numbers, you’re safest choosing a number in the middle